• Skip to primary navigation

 • About Us

-Immigrant South Asian population in U.S. has increased prevalence of micro and macro nutrient deficiencies due their dietary habits, specifically vegetarianism.
+The immigrant South Asian population in U.S. has an increased prevalence of micro and macro nutrient deficiencies due their dietary habits, specifically vegetarianism.
 It was found that they were mainly deficient in

 • Vitamin D,